goodysinclair/tfstack/README.md

 The script is meant to work with a modules repository in two parts.
 First, the modules themselves, and secondly, a 'tfstack' root module directory.

+To install, put in a directory in your PATH.

+For help, run the script with the --help argument:
+> tfstack --help